liballeg/allegro5/readme_a5.txt

 To use it:

 First create a directory for the build to take place in.
-E.g.:
+(This is not strictly necessary but keeps things cleaner.) e.g.

 $ mkdir Build
 $ cd Build